Trinity Washington University: Student body

 Of Trinity's more than 1,800 students, 95% were persons of color, including about 65% Black/African American and 30% Latina/Hispanic as of 2020.
 Ninety-four percent of the students are women.
 About 80% of full-time undergraduates are eligible for Pell Grants, with a median family income of roughly $25,000.
 Slightly more than 100 Trinity students are undocumented immigrants.

 For 2023, according to the U.S. Department of Education, Trinity had a 97% acceptance rate with 35% of students graduating, 33% transferring, 30% withdrawing, and 2% still enrolled.

 Trinity is designated by the U.S. Department of Education as a Minority Serving Institution and is the only university in the D.C. region, and one of only a few in the nation, designated as both a Predominantly Black Institution and Hispanic Serving Institution.

 Trinity's 2020–21 tuition for a full-time undergraduate is $24,860 for a full year.
 All full-time undergraduate students in the College of Arts and Sciences receive a scholarship between $10,000 and $15,000.
 About 80% of the undergraduate students receive Pell Grants and most D.C. students receive D.C.
 TAG (D.C.
 Tuition Assistance Grant).
 With additional grants and loans, the average student pays $1,000 to $2,000 out-of-pocket for tuition.

 Athletics

 The Trinity Washington athletic teams are called the Tigers.
-The university is a member in the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing as an NCAA D-III Independent since the 2015–16 academic year (which they were in a previous stint from 2007–08 to 2011–12).
+The university is a member in the United States Collegiate Athletic Association (USCAA).
+They previously competed as a member in the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing as an NCAA D-III Independent from 2015–16 to 2025–26 (which they were in a previous stint from 2007–08 to 2011–12).
 The Tigers previously competed in these defunct conferences: the Great South Athletic Conference (GSAC) from 2012–13 to 2014–15; and the Atlantic Women's Colleges Conference (AWCC) as a founding member from 1995–96 to 2006–07.

 Trinity Washington competes in five intercollegiate varsity sports: basketball, lacrosse, soccer, tennis, and volleyball.